-Chiang Mai is Thailand’s principal northern city, and provincial capital of a largely mountainous province, also called Chiang Mai, some 20,000 square kilometers in area.
+Chiang Mai is Thailand’s principal northern city, and the provincial capital of a largely mountainous province, also called Chiang Mai, some 20,000 square kilometers in area.
 Chiang Mai city, founded in 1296, is about 700 km north of Bangkok and located in a fertile valley some 300 meters above sea level.
-Chiang Mai was the capital of LANNA Thai (Kingdom of One Million Rice Fields) until 1755, when LANNA Thai once more became part of northern Thailand.
-Many lowland Thais regard Chiang Mai city and province as being a national Shangri-la the palce is kow for its beautiful women, distinctive festivals, and historic temples dating from the 1300’s, arresting scenic beauty, temperate fruits such as apples, peaches and strawberries, and a crisp, invigorating cool season climate.
+Chiang Mai was the capital of LANNA Thai (Kingdom of One Million Rice Fields) until 1755 when LANNA Thai once more became part of northern Thailand.
+Many lowland Thais regard Chiang Mai city and the province as being a national Shangri-la the place is known for its beautiful women, distinctive festivals, and historic temples dating from the 1300’s, arresting scenic beauty, temperate fruits such as apples, peaches, and strawberries, and a crisp, invigorating cool season climate.

 Banks are on the Ground Floor of Central Airport Plaza and opens for business daily from 11 a.m. to 8 p.m.

 You cannot exchange Malaysian ringgit, Indonesian rupiah, Nepali rupees, Cambodian riel, Lao kip, Vietnamese dong or Myanmar kyat for Thai currency at banks, although some moneychangers may accept them.

 Chiang Mai, Thailand Part 11: Walking Street Market (Sunday Market)